OpenNebula/docs/source/integration_and_development/references/sunstone_dev.rst

-.. warning:: it's needed to downgrade node version to 10.21:
+  It's needed to downgrade node version to 10.21:

    .. code::